Zucapsaicin

 Zucapsaicin (Civanex) is a medication used to treat osteoarthritis of the knee and other neuropathic pain.
-It is applied three times daily for a maximum of three months.
-Zucapsaicin is a member of phenols and a member of methoxybenzenes It is a modulator of transient receptor potential cation channel subfamily V member 1 (TRPV-1), also known as the vanilloid or capsaicin receptor 1 that reduces pain, and improves articular functions.
+Zucapsaicin is a member of phenols and a member of methoxybenzenes.
+It is a modulator of transient receptor potential cation channel subfamily V member 1 (TRPV-1), also known as the vanilloid or capsaicin receptor 1 that reduces pain, and improves articular functions.
 It is the cis-isomer of capsaicin.
 Civamide, manufactured by Winston Pharmaceuticals, is produced in formulations for oral, nasal, and topical use (patch and cream).

 Zucapsaicin has been tested for treatment of a variety of conditions associated with ongoing nerve pain.
 This includes herpes simplex infections; cluster headaches and migraine; and knee osteoarthritis.
-It was approved by the Health Canada in 2010 as topical cream marketed under the brand name Zuacta but currently not FDA-approved.
-It has a melting point of 71.5–74.5.
+It was approved by the Health Canada in 2010 as topical cream sold under the brand name Zuacta.
+It has a melting point of 71.5–74.5 °C.

 Pharmacology

 Zucapsaicin mediates an antinociceptive action via acting as an agonist at TRPV1.
 TRPV1 play an important physiological role of transducing chemical, mechanical and thermal stimuli as well as pain transduction, and participate in pain modulation and perception.
 They are mainly distributed in C sensory nerve fibers as well as Aẟ fibers to transmit sensory information involving inflammatory and neuropathic pain, and activation of these channels releases somatostatin, calcitonin gene-related peptide (CGRP) and other neuropeptides (neurokinin A, kassinin), leading to neurogenic inflammation [A19720].
 Zucapsaicin is also reported to affect the peptidergic afferent neurons via a desensitization mechanism to decrease the levels of dorsal root ganglia and sciatic calcitonin gene-related peptide (CGRP) and substance P (SP) [L877].